-It's not unusual for a parent to fret about his college kid's choice.
-You always dreamed he'd be a lawyer; he wants to go into art history instead.
-Or, you know his heart lies in creative writing, what's he doing in nuclear science?
-But this is his decision to make.
-And it's far more helpful for both of you if you ask non-judgmental questions and encourage him to talk about his decision.
+It's not unusual for a parent to fret about their college kid's choice.
+You always dreamed they'd be a lawyer; they want to go into art history, instead.
+Or you know their heart lies in creative writing, so what are they doing in nuclear science?
+This is your child's decision to make, ultimately.
+It's far more helpful for both of you if you ask non-judgmental questions and encourage them to talk about the decision.
 Talking brings clarity to those dreams and ambitions—for both of you.

-But mostly, you should be happy that your child knows exactly what he wants to do!
-(If you need a new perspective, just talk to the parent of a clueless-about-my-major kid.)
-Just make sure your college student understands the how-tos involved in declaring a major at his school, including deadlines, requirements, paperwork, and the pros and cons of waiting until the last minute.
+Be happy your child knows exactly what they want to do!
+Just make sure your college student understands the how-tos involved in declaring a major at their school—including deadlines, requirements, paperwork, and the pros and cons of waiting until the last minute.

-The vast majority of college kids arrive on campus as undeclared majors.
-But at some point in the first two years, a college major decision must be made and if your child has done nothing but knock out general ed requirements - and take a slew of introductory classes, like Anthro 101 and PoliSci 101 - panic may set in.
-That's because introductory classes are not the best way to make a decision like that.
-But these methods are:
+Many college kids arrive on campus as undeclared majors.
+At some point in the first 2 years, they must choose a college major.
+If your child has done nothing but knock out general ed requirements with a slew of introductory classes, panic may set in.
+Random 101-level classes are not the best way to decide.
+These methods are:

 Choose an Academic Area First

-A list of 200 possibilities doesn't feel like an embarrassment of riches.
-It feels like an embarrassment of overwhelming-ness.
-And you may not be much help.
+A list of 200 possibilities can feel overwhelming.
 Many of today's majors didn't exist in the 1970s and '80s.
-But whether your child ultimately ends up in astronautics (the design of spacecraft), informatics (the study of computer systems and how they're used by groups) or viticulture (winemaking and vineyard management), it helps to start out by looking at broad areas of interest.
-Is he an arts guy or a science student?
-Choose a broad category first, then delve into the specifics and narrow the list.
+Whether your child ultimately ends up in astronautics (the design of spacecraft), informatics (the study of computer systems and how they're used by groups) or viticulture (winemaking and vineyard management), start by looking at broad areas of interest.
+Are they an art type or a science student?
+Choose a broad category first, then delve into the specifics and help them narrow the list.

 Take a Quiz

-If your college kid has winnowed his college major choices down from the vast array of possibilities to a handful, that's fantastic.
-Now all he has to do is pick one—or two:
+If your college kid winnowed their college major choices down from the vast array of possibilities to a handful, that's fantastic.
+Now all they have to do is pick one—or two:

 Choosing a Major

-Encourage your college kid to think beyond Intro 101, and take a good, hard look at the department, the major and all its major-required courses online.
+Encourage your college kid to go online and take a good, hard look at the department, the major and all its major-required courses.
 Stroll the campus bookstore and look at the textbooks professors are choosing for those classes.
 Then take the intro class.
 Sit in on others.
-Talk to students who chose that major, as well as an academic adviser to map out what that major path would look like.
-And if it's still looking good, take more classes to help him decide.
+Talk to students who chose that major, as well as an academic advisor to map out what that major path would look like.
+And if it's still looking good, take more classes to help confirm the decision.

 Make sure your college kid understands the how-tos involved in declaring a major, including deadlines and paperwork, for his specific school and major.